21 Irresistible Traditional Dishes in New Zealand to Try Now

 Southland Cheese Rolls – New Zealand Traditional Food

-Lollies, or candies, are a favourite treat in New Zealand.
+Lollies, or candies, are a favorite treat in New Zealand.
 These include a variety of sweets such as gummy bears, fruit chews, and hard candies.
-Children often enjoy New Zealand lollies, which are popular as gifts or party favours.
+Children often enjoy New Zealand lollies, which are popular as gifts or party favors.
 They reflect the country’s penchant for sweet treats and diverse confectionery options.

 Lollies - New Zealand Traditional Dishes